Cooperative Hypothesis Testing by Two Observers with Asymmetric Information: Conclusion and Future work

+To conclude, we considered the problem of collaborative binary hypothesis testing with no prior joint distributions knowledge available to the observers.
+We presented different algorithms to solve the problem with emphasis on information exchange between the observers.
+The algorithms were analyzed and compared from different perspectives.
+We proved that the probability space constructed at the observers were a function of information patterns at the observers.
+We compared the performance of the algorithms by comparing the rate of decay of the probability of error and proved it is a function of the information exchanged.

-The binary hypothesis testing problem with two observers and asymmetric information can also be studied as co-operative game with two agents.
-We plan to develop game theoretic approaches to this problem following the methods of Topsoe and Grunwatd in \cite{topsoe2001basic}, \cite{harremoes2002unified}, \cite{grunwald2004game}, and \cite{topsoe2009game}.
+The binary hypothesis testing problem with two observers and asymmetric information can also be studied as a co-operative game with two observers.
+In future work, we plan to develop game theoretic approaches to this problem following the methods of Grunwald and Topsoe in \cite{grunwald2004game}, \cite{topsoe2001basic}, \cite{harremoes2002unified}, and \cite{topsoe2009game}.